Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-In this paper, we aim to prove that sparse symbolic concepts usually emerge in a well-trained AI model.
-Recent studies \cite{ren2021AOG, li2023does} have empirically discovered the emergence of symbolic concepts in various DNNs trained for different tasks.
-In mathematics, the emergence of symbolic concepts means that the inference logic of an AI model can be represented as the detection of a small number of concepts with a certifiably low approximation error.
+In this study, we aim to prove that symbolic (sparse) interactions usually emerge in a well-trained {DNN}.
+Recent studies \citep{ren2021AOG, li2023does} have empirically discovered the emergence of symbolic (sparse) interactions in various DNNs on different tasks.
+In mathematics, the emergence of symbolic (sparse) interactions means that the DNN's inference logic can be represented as the detection of a small number of interactions with a certifiably low approximation error.

-$\bullet$ \textbf{Definition.} We need a clear definition of concepts encoded by an AI model.
-In this paper, each concept is defined as the Harsanyi interaction~\cite{harsanyi1963} and is shown in Eq.~(\ref{eq:def-concept}).

-Specifically, let us consider a trained model $v$ and an input sample {$\bm{x} = [x_1, \cdots, x_n]^\top$} with $n$ input variables indexed by $N=\{1, \cdots, n\}$.
-For example, the input variables are image regions for image classification or words in an input sentence for a natural language processing task.
-Furthermore, without loss of generality, let us assume that the output of the model on the sample $\bm{x}$ is a scalar, denoted by $v(\bm{x})\in \mathbb{R}$.
-For models with multi-dimensional output vectors, we may choose one dimension of the output vector as the final output $v(\bm{x})$.
-In particular, for multi-category classification tasks, we set $v(\bm{x})=\log \frac{p(y=y^{\text{truth}}|\bm{x})}{1-p(y=y^{\text{truth}}|\bm{x})}$ by following \cite{deng2022discovering}.
+$\bullet$ \textbf{Definition.} A clear definition of interactions encoded by a {DNN} is required.
+In this study, the interaction is defined as the Harsanyi dividend~\citep{harsanyi1963}.
+Let us consider a trained {DNN} $v$ and an input sample {$\bm{x} = [x_1, \cdots, x_n]^\top$} with $n$ input variables indexed by $N=\{1, \cdots, n\}$.
+The input variables can be image regions for image classification or words in an input sentence for a natural language processing task.
+Furthermore, without loss of generality, let us assume that the output of the {DNN} on the sample $\bm{x}$ is a scalar, denoted by $v(\bm{x})\in \mathbb{R}$.
+For {DNNs} with multi-dimensional output, we may choose one dimension of the output vector as the final output $v(\bm{x})$.
+In particular, for classification tasks, we set { $v(\bm{x})=\log \frac{p(y=y^{\text{truth}}|\bm{x})}{1-p(y=y^{\text{truth}}|\bm{x})}$} by following \cite{deng2022discovering}.

-Ren et al. \cite{ren2021AOG} have used the Harsanyi dividend \cite{harsanyi1963} (alternatively, we call it the \textit{Harsanyi interaction} in this paper) to quantify the interaction $I(S)$ between input variables in the set $S\subseteq N$:
+{ The interaction effect of the Harsanyi dividend \citep{harsanyi1963} (or the \textit{Harsanyi interaction}) between a set $S\subseteq N$ of input variables is defined as follows}: \begin{small}